 A heterogeneous sensor network will be designed and implemented, including environmental, wearable and clinical sensors.
 A global monitoring framework will be developed, in which all data converge toward a common database feeding a data analysis engine, capable of inferring from logged data current activity and behavioral information.

-The inference model will involve medical knowledge as well as suitable “big data” analises techniques.
-The HELICOPTER environment will be deployed and tested at several pilot sites, located in Sweden and in The Netherlands, for a 18-months period.
+The inference model will involve medical knowledge as well as suitable “big data” analisys techniques.
+The HELICOPTER environment will be deployed and tested at several pilot sites, located in Sweden and in The Netherlands, for a 18 months period.

 Coordinator: Me.Te.Da.
 S.r.l.

 Duration: 36 Months

 Via S. Pellico 4, 63074 San Benedetto Del Tronto (AP), Italy